Emissions concept¶

 - Emissions are differentiated globally (CO2): a foreign key links to the global table of emission factors per energy source.

-Negative emissions are implemented within the model structure, as demonstrated by the following visualized emission concept.
+- Negative emissions are implemented within the model structure

 Summarized, this means: